romanpunia/vitex/README.md

 + Event system
 + Multithreaded scene management with db-like transactions for shared data writing and proper CPU load distribution
 + Physics, culling, indexing/synchronization, audio and rendering are processed multithreaded
-+ Stack-based rendering system with frustum/indexed/occlusion culling
++ Stack-based rendering system with frustum/indexed/occlusion culling and instanced batching
 + Mostly constant time search for drawable components in some area
 + Render system to handle any type of visualisation per camera
 + Data serialization